Storm system to exit US, leaving behind at least 39 dead and vast destruction from tornadoes, wildfires and dust storms

 The area was strewn with debris: twisted metal, splintered wood and insulation.
 Nearby, a partially split tree leaned precariously over gravestones at the edge of a cemetery.

-Brandon Chittam, another volunteer, estimated that about two dozen people were helping with the cleanup.
+Brandon Chittam, another volunteer, estimated about two dozen people were helping with the cleanup.

 “It’s a wreck, but it’s coming together real quick,” he said.
 “It’s a blessing to have people with God in their life that would reunite together — and not even know one another — to help with the effort of cleaning up.”